 Hastings has been settled since prehistoric times and it was an important fishing village during Saxon times.
 Because of its proximity to the English channel, Hastings one of the first places to be impacted by the Norman Conquest with William the Conqueror landing nearby at Pevensey and defeating King Harold at Battle.
 After the Battle of Hastings, the first of many Norman castles was built at Hastings.
 Although mostly in ruins, Hastings Castle is open to visitors and provides a vantage point for spectacular views of Hastings and the south coast.

 The town has long been noted as an important fishing port and it is home to Europe’s largest beach-launched fishing fleet.
 Hastings’ Old Town area is the centre of the town’s fishing industry and unlike other fishing ports (Grimsby for instance) the Old Town remains a charming neighbourhood with its unique net shops (tall wooden sheds used to store fishing gear), small independent businesses and a relatively high concentration of fish and chips shops.
 The Old Town is where you will find many of Hastings’ tourist attractions including the Blue Reef Aquarium, Hastings Fishermen’s Museum and the Shipwreck Museum.
-The Jerwood Gallery is a more recent addition to the old town.
+The Hastings Contemporary art gallery is a more recent addition to the old town.